Article updated on Aug. 1, 2025.

 Cyberattacks don’t discriminate by size, sector, or maturity.
 Distributors, vendors, MSPs, and end users are all in the crosshairs.
 For service providers, this latest incident offers several reminders:

 - Assume breach, not perfection.
 Even with layered defenses, sophisticated attackers can and will get through.
-Regularly review your own MSP’s security protocols, and help SMB clients to do the same.
+Regularly review your own MSP’s security protocols, and help SMB clients do the same.

 - Prevention and response go hand in hand.
 Swift identification, containment, and recovery are just as vital as proactive defenses.
 Help clients develop and test incident response plans before they need them.

 - Educate clients on shared responsibility.
 Many SMBs still view cybersecurity as a background concern.
-MSPs must emphasize that every employee, system, and vendor relationship contributes to — or weakens — a company’s overall posture.
+MSPs must emphasize that every employee, system, and vendor relationship contributes to—or weakens—a company’s overall posture.

 Featured image: iStock